samkearney/esta-ngl/docs/standard_objects/condition.rst

 ============= ==================================================================================

-Validility may be either a valid value within a range, or the selection of an alias of from within another condition with the Kind *exclusive*.
+Validility may be either a valid value within a range, or the selection of an alias of from within another condition with the Style *exclusive*.

 .. _standard-objects-condition-refalias: